Alikalou/PHP-Mini-OOP/README.md

-## PHP 8 OOP Mini Project – LMS Demo

-This repository represents a **simple OOP demonstration of a Library Management System (LMS)** written in PHP 8.

-The implementation is intentionally **minimal** and not meant to be feature-complete or production-ready.
-The goal of this project is **learning**, not complexity.

-Its main purpose is to serve as an introduction to **PHP 8 object-oriented programming constructs** through a small, self-contained codebase that is easy to read and reason about.
+# Mini LMS (PHP 8)

+This repository contains a **small Learning Management System (LMS) prototype** implemented in **PHP 8**, designed to demonstrate and apply object-oriented programming principles in a focused, self-contained codebase.

+The project is intentionally **scope-limited** and aims to showcase clean OOP design and language features rather than full application complexity or production concerns.

 ---

+## Project Purpose

+This project serves as a practical demonstration of **PHP 8 object-oriented programming constructs** through a simple LMS-style domain model.
+The emphasis is on **code clarity, structure, and responsibility separation**, making the system easy to read, understand, and extend.

+---

 ## What This Project Demonstrates

-The project focuses on practicing and understanding core OOP concepts in PHP, including:
+The implementation focuses on applying core OOP concepts in PHP, including:

 - Classes and objects
 - Inheritance and polymorphism